-0 Data checked and declared good

-1 Data checked and declared suspect

-2 Data checked and declared aggregated

-3 Data checked and declared out of instrument range

-4 Data checked and declared aggregated and out of instrument range

-5 Parameter is not measured at the station

-6 Daily value not provided

-7 Data unchecked

-8-254 Reserved

-255 Missing (QC info not available)

-Table 6: The code table to be applied to the QC flagging of daily climate data.

 Data checked.
 The data have been checked by personnel or systems assigned the relevant authority, and an adjudication made as to whether the data are declared to be fit (or unfit) for at least immediate operational use;

-0 - Data checked and declared “Good”.
+0 - Data checked and declared “Good”

 Checks inspire confidence that the value assessed is a true representation of the variable for that day.
 A piece of data (datum) may fail one QC test, but confirmatory evidence may exist that the datum is still reliable.
 For instance, an extremely high temperature value is supported by similarly extreme values at neighbouring stations.

-1 - Data checked and declared “Suspect”: Observation fails more than one QC test, is on the whole regarded as probably accurate, but there is some minor doubt.
+1 - Data checked and declared “Suspect”

+Observation fails more than one QC test, is on the whole regarded as probably accurate, but there is some minor doubt.
 Overall, the operator would have at least medium confidence in the data, so it should still be exchanged.

 Note: Where QC checks indicate low confidence in the value, or it is known to be wrong, the value should be regarded as Doubtful or Wrong.
 Such data should not be exchanged; instead it should be coded as “missing” (Code 6).

-2 – Data checked and declared “Aggregated”.
+2 – Data checked and declared “Aggregated”

 In this case the amount of precipitation assigned for a day actually represents the amount of precipitation accumulated over several days.
 This situation is commonly associated with manual stations where, for instance, the gauge is not read over a weekend period.
 It can also occur for snowfall amount, including where snow blocks a gauge.

 It may also happen that a temperature value (minimum or maximum) may represent the lowest/highest value across a period of several days.
 In such cases, unless it is obvious which day the extreme occurred on, “Aggregated” is recommended.